derekadair/brickstorage/README.md

 [![buymeacoffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-dumindu-FFDD00?style=for-the-badge&logo=buymeacoffee&logoColor=ffffff&labelColor=333333)](https://www.buymeacoffee.com/dumindu)

-# Learning Cloud Native Go - myapp
+# Learning Cloud Native Go - brickstorage
 > 🌱 Cloud Native Application Development is one way of speeding up the building of web applications using microservices, containers, and orchestration tools.

 This repository shows how to build a Dockerized RESTful API application in Go for a simple bookshelf.